This may be an anxiety trigger because you believe that no one should ever see or think of you as an anxious person.

 This can be helpful because eliminating your triggers is what’s going to address the root problem of you getting anxious in front of others.
 The fewer triggers you have, the less anxiety you’ll experience by yourself or with others.

-If you’re finding it difficult to accept that getting rid of this trigger requires you to be ok with people seeing you anxious despite you not wanting that reality to happen then you probably have 1 or more reasons (likely unconscious and unique to you) why you think you should be anxious about other people seeing or thinking you’re anxious.
+If you’re finding it difficult to accept that getting rid of this trigger requires you to be ok with people seeing you anxious, despite you not wanting them to see, you probably have 1 or more reasons (likely unconscious and unique to you) why you think you should be anxious about other people seeing or thinking you’re anxious.
 To address this, you will have to uncover these reasons so they are out in plain sight.
 Uncovering these reasons alone may dissolve the trigger.
-Doing this work will also likely reveal what happened to you ( in the past) that led to you view people seeing you nervous as something you should be anxious about.
+Doing this work will also likely reveal what happened to you ( in the past) that led you to view people seeing you nervous as something you should be anxious about.
 You can use our resource in the recommended reading section, “How to eliminate an anxiety trigger”, to uncover your reasons.
 It’s free for users with accounts on Clarity.

 Best,